Motu currently funds two scholarships:

-Previous recipients of the Motu Doctoral Scholarship are Isabelle Sin (Stanford), Melanie Morton (Yale), Andrew Aitken (University College London), Simon Anastasiadis (Stanford), Alex Olssen (MIT), Athene Laws (Cambridge) and Sean Hyland (Chicago).
+Previous recipients of the Motu Doctoral Scholarship are Isabelle Sin (Stanford), Melanie Morton (Yale), Andrew Aitken (University College London), Simon Anastasiadis (Stanford), Alex Olssen (MIT), Athene Laws (Cambridge), Wilbur Townsend (Harvard) and Sean Hyland (Chicago).

 In recognising Sir Frank Holmes as one of New Zealand’s pre-eminent Economists and his contribution to the development of public policy over many decades, the Motu Research and Education Foundation provide an economics scholarship for New Zealand’s top economics undergraduate student every year – The Sir Frank Holmes Prize.
 Sir Frank Holmes agreed to give his name to this scholarship shortly before he passed away in October 2011.
 The purpose of the prize is to encourage top quantitative economics student to further their studies in econometrics at graduate level.
 The prize will be awarded to a top student, who is moving on to honours or masters level studies in economics, including econometrics.
 The prize is not open for applications and is decided through nominations by university lecturers.

 Past winners include: